Vall de Núria: The Virgin of Núria

 According to tradition, a pilgrim named Amadéu began searching for the image in 1072, after having a prophetic dream.
 He built a small chapel for pilgrims, and found the image seven years later, next to the pot, the cross, and the bell, and he brought the objects to the chapel to be venerated.

 The image has been dated to have been made during the 12th or 13th century.
 It is a wooden Romanesque carving.
 The primitive-looking polychrome statue retains its painting intact.

+On July 13 1967, the statue was canonically crowned with a decree from Pope Paul VI.

 The shepherds regarded the image of the Blessed Virgin as a patron saint of fertility.
 The canonical consecration of Our Lady of Núria was made in 1965.
 Her feast day is September 8.
 The name Núria is now a popular girl's name in Catalonia.

+Climate

+The elevated terrain of the Vall de Núria and its relative proximity to the Mediterranean result in a relatively humid high mountain climate.
+Winter is the season with the least precipitation and the most irregular weather, although it usually comes in the form of snow.

+The duration of snow covering the ground varies greatly from year to year.
+At the Núria sanctuary, in recent years, it has ranged from 62 to 64 days.
+At higher altitudes, the snow lasts considerably longer.
+In areas where snow accumulates, snowdrifts form, which may not fully melt until late summer.

+Temperatures are cold or cool throughout the year, progressively dropping with altitude.
+January is typically the coldest month, while July and August are the warmest.

 Ski resort

 The ski resort in the valley is operated by the same company that operates the Vall de Núria Rack Railway.
 The resort has 10 alpine ski pistes (three green, three blue, two red and two black), and a special slope for sleighs, totalling 7 km of marked pistes.
 In summer 2006, 18 snow cannons were installed, making a total of 73 cannons.
 A quad chair lift from the resort base at 1964 m, goes up to its highest point, at 2,252 m.; two platter lifts serve the beginners' area; and a gondola lift ("telecabina") accesses the Pic de l'Àliga youth hostel.